LEE SMITHEY (Peace and Conflict Studies), Coordinator

 The Peace and Conflict Studies Program faculty enthusiastically support study abroad for majors and minors.
 A number of study abroad programs that are approved by the Off-Campus Study Office offer appropriate coursework.
 Students who enroll in PEAC 053: Israeli-Palestinian Conflict may have the opportunity to participate in the course attachment that provides a study tour to Israel/Palestine during the winter break.

-Majors may count no more than three credits from off-campus, while minors may count no more than two credits from off-campus toward completing their Peace and Conflict Studies major.
+Majors may count no more than three credits from off-campus, while minors may count no more than two credits.

 Research and Service-Learning